 Access Mini Module

 Teacher PD works best when everyone working in the classroom has an opportunity to be part of the process.

 Evaluating PD Offerings

 AEII evaluated the quality of PD offerings using a rubric to assess each of the six elements of effective PD.
 Elements are scored on a four-point scale, from Not Yet to Exemplary.

 Review our PD rubric to evaluate the effectiveness of your PD.

 Our Know, See, Do planning templates provide targeted supports for improving teacher practice related to children’s school readiness skills, including self-regulation, social skills, thinking skills, math, language, and literacy.

-These PD planners also help you align data with possible PD topics using Practice-Focused formats.
+Find PD planners to help you align data with possible PD topics using practice-focused formats.